akawana/ComfyUI-RGBYP-Mask-Editor/README.md

 - Do not change its value.
 - Do not connect anything to it.
 - Just ignore it in your graphs.

 ---

+## RGBYPSaveMask
+It is a simple Image Saver which takes file_path and file_name.
+Useful and easy with RGBYPLoadImage which provides file data.
+FYI: You can use any image saving node to save mask.

+---